ClusterHQ/flocker/docs/config/generate-api-certificates.rst

    You will now have the files :file:`<username>.crt` and :file:`<username>.key`.

 #.
-Provide the certificates to the API end user.
+Provide the certificates to the API end user:

    You can now copy the following files to the API end user via a secure communication medium, such as SSH, SCP or SFTP: